-INSIDE : How to make Fourth of July Layered Popsicles using yogurt and fruit!
-You will be the hit of the party and they are so delicious, too.
+INSIDE : How to make delicious Fourth of July Layered Popsicles using yogurt and fruit!
+You will be the hit of the party and they are so fun to make, too.

 Nothing says Fourth of July like Red, White and Blue!
 And while summer is normally sunny and hot, New Mexico this summer has been HOT.
 My kids and I have been eating popsicles sometimes twice a day.
 So when I decided to make some Fourth of July Layered Popsicles with yogurt and fruit, we all were thrilled.

 This post contains affiliate links.
 See my full disclosure.

 Now, if you have been following along on Instagram stories, you saw I had a bit of a go-around with these.
 I had wanted to do multiple layers of the red and white… but these popsicles had other plans for me.

 They may not be completely perfect and all exactly symmetrical, but they are so fun and festive for the Fourth of July!
 Plus, they taste good so that is just extra bonus.

 My kids are ready to become a popsicle making factory after I made these fun treats.

 What supplies do I need to make Fourth of July Layered Popsicles with yogurt and fruit?

 This is my HUGE tip when sharing how to make layered popsicles… practice patience, HA.
 Doing layered popsicles is definitely not hard but it does take some time.